Rent safe and private dog parks hosted by locals

 How to Long Leash Train Your Dog thumbnail

 Long leashes (often called long lines) can be a fabulous dog walking and training tool.
-They provide your dog with more freedom while still giving you as a handler ultimate control over their movements — and they’re invaluable for progressively teaching skills like recall and distance cues that are important for off-leash reliability!
+They provide your canine best friend with more freedom to explore while still giving you ultimate control over their movements as a responsible handler.
+They’re invaluable for progressively teaching skills like recall and distance cues that are important for off-leash reliability!

-As great as long leashes can be, though, they aren’t always easy to use.
-Successful handling of several feet (sometimes up to 30 or more) of line requires practice and muscle memory built up over time.
+But as much as we love long leashes, we know they aren't always easy to use.
+Successful handling of several feet—sometimes up to 30 or more—of line requires practice and muscle memory built up over time.

 • Rope burns: Some leash materials can burn you or your dog's skin if the line cuts into you quickly.